ifshad/tech-dynasty-server/README.md

-### Welcome to TechDynasty-Modern technology at your fingertip.
+## Welcome to TechDynasty-Modern technology at your fingertip - Server.

 ## Overview